gnoverse/memeland/README.md

 gnodev ./api/p/memeland ./api/r/memeland
 ```

-Running this command will spin up a local node that the Meme.land UI
+Running this command will spin up a local node that the meme.land UI
 will be able to connect to.

 Make sure that the chain RPC endpoint that `gnodev` is running on matches the one